Rocklviv/docker-monitor-newrelic-mongodb-plugin/README.md

 #Overview
-This project creates a Docker container that houses the [Newrelic MySQL Plugin](https://github.com/newrelic-platform/newrelic_mysql_java_plugin).
+This project creates a Docker container that houses the [Newrelic MongoDB Plugin](https://github.com/MongoHQ/newrelic-mongodb-agent).
 It provides a convenient distribution mechanism for the application and is intended to used in concert with the other Docker containers that comprise the application monitoring simulation.